-Astra supports all applications running on your Kubernetes clusters.
+Astra Control Service supports all applications running on your Kubernetes clusters.
 For GKE clusters, note that there is a known limitation with apps deployed from the Google Marketplace.

 NetApp has validated some apps to ensure the safety and consistency of the snapshots and backups.
 Learn the difference between a validated app and a standard app.

-No matter which type of app that you use with Astra, you should always test the backup and restore workflow yourself to ensure that you can meet your disaster recovery requirements.
+No matter which type of app that you use with Astra Control Service, you should always test the backup and restore workflow yourself to ensure that you can meet your disaster recovery requirements.

-Astra is a NetApp-managed cloud service that is always on and updated with the latest capabilities.
+Astra Control Service is a NetApp-managed cloud service that is always on and updated with the latest capabilities.
 It utilizes several components to enable application data lifecycle management.

-At a high level, Astra works like this:
+At a high level, Astra Control Service works like this:

-You get started with Astra by setting up your cloud provider and by registering for an Astra account.
+You get started with Astra Control Service by setting up your cloud provider and by registering for an Astra account.

-You add your first Kubernetes compute to Astra.
-Astra then does the following:
+You add your first Kubernetes compute to Astra Control Service.
+Astra Control Service then does the following:

 Creates an object store in your cloud provider account, which is where backup copies are stored.

 In Azure, Astra Control Service also creates a resource group, a storage account, and keys for the Blob container.